 INg subfield indicates the subcarrier grouping used for the sensing measurement report and is set as follows:

-If there are less than or equal to four transmit antennas, it is set to 0 to indicates a subcarrier grouping of

-If there are five or more transmit antennas and the channel width is 80 MHz, it is set to 0 indicates a subcarrier grouping of

-If there are five or more transmit antennas and the channel width is 160 MHz, it is set to 0 indicates a subcarrier grouping of

-It is set to 1 to indicates a subcarrier grouping of
+It is set to 1 to indicate a subcarrier grouping of , otherwise, set to 0.

-If the Sensing Measurement Report Requested subfield is set to 0, Nb, and INg are reserved.
+The Nb and INg subfields are reserved if Sensing Receiver field is set to 0.

+TGbf Editor: Please update the figure Figure 9-1002bb (Sensing field format) as follows and add the following text after P90L22 to 11bf D0.5.

 The Sensing field is defined in Figure 9-1002bb (Sensing field format).